-Our conference also features opportunities for scholarly and social exchange, inspiration, and a little friendly competition.
+Our conference also featured opportunities for scholarly and social exchange, inspiration, and a little friendly competition.

 Trainee Forum and Networking Reception

 This dynamic program was comprised of panels, didactic lectures, the first Sinai Young Innovators Pitch Competition, and networking reception, and developed exclusively for ISMMS students and postdoctoral trainees at the Mount Sinai Health System.
-Attendance is free but space is limited.

-This new annual award was created to recognize either individual or collaborative investigators in the Mount Sinai Health System whose research has the potential to make significant commercial or health impacts.
+These new annual awards were created to recognize either individual or collaborative investigators in the Mount Sinai Health System whose research has the potential to make significant commercial or health impacts.
 The first-ever award recipient(s) were honored at this year’s conference.

 This timeline showcases Mount Sinai Health System’s long history of groundbreaking firsts, from improved treatments for cancer to genetic engineering and biotechnology.